Information and guidance on conducting exams – including JCQ regulations, questions papers and stationery, unforeseen circumstances and malpractice.

 Read our malpractice page for more information on making an allegation and whistleblowing.
 You can also find shared information and guidance on malpractice and irregularities on the JCQ website.

-We administer the JCQ Centre Inspection Service which inspects schools and colleges in England and Scotland offering GCSE, A-level, ELC, Basic Skills, Key Skills, Functional Skills and Diploma Principal Learning exams and assessments on behalf of the JCQ awarding organisations.
+We administer the JCQ Centre Inspection Service, which inspects schools and colleges in England and Scotland offering GCSE, A-level, ELC, Basic Skills, Key Skills, Functional Skills and Diploma Principal Learning exams and assessments on behalf of the JCQ awarding organisations.

-Becoming an inspector
+Become an inspector